Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Experiments

 \subsection{Application to Images}

+We verify the representation ability of NFT by applying it to challenging tasks which involve out-of-domain (OOD) generalization and recovery of occlusion.
+Codes are in supplementary material.

-\textbf{Rotated MNIST.} We applied g-NFT to MNIST~\cite{lecun1998gradient} dataset with SO(2) rotation action and used it as a tool in unsupervised representation learning for OOD generalization.
-In this experiment, the data consists of triplets form $(g_\theta \circ x, g_{\theta'} \circ x, \theta'-\theta)$ with $x$ being a digit image and $\theta,\theta'\sim \mathrm{Uniform}(0,2\pi)$ being random rotation angles.
-Because we know the irreducible representations of SO(2), we modeled the transition matrix in the latent space as representation $M(\theta)$ with frequency up to $l_{\max}=2$.
-In particular, we used the same parametrization as in the compression experiment of Section \ref{sec:1d} except that we only used $1\times 1$ identity matrix for the frequency 0, producing $(2l_{\max}+1)\times (2l_{\max}+1)$ matrix.
-We then trained the encoder and decoder to minimize the squared loss $\|\Psi(M(\theta'-\theta)\Phi(g_\theta \circ x)) - g_{\theta'} \circ x\|^2$ where the encoder $\Phi$ has the latent dimension $\mathbb{R}^{(2l_{\max}+1) \times d_m}$ with $d_m=180$.
-We evaluated the obtained latent features by applying logistic regression on the output of $\Phi$ for the downstream task of classification on the rotated MNIST as well as rotated Fashion-MNIST~\cite{xiao2017fashionmnist} and rotated Kuzushiji-MNIST~\cite{clanuwat2018deep}.
-Because the representation learned with NFT is decomposed into frequencies, we can also conduct an even closer analog of DFT's coefficient analysis by taking the absolute value of each frequency component; that is, by interpreting the latent variable $\mathbb{R}^{(2l_{\max}+1) \times d_m}$ as $l_{\max} + 1$ frequencies of $d_m$ multiplicity each (trivial representation is 1-dim), we may take the norm of each frequency component to produce $(l_{\max}+1) \times d_m$- dimensional feature.
+\textbf{Rotated MNIST.} We applied g-NFT to MNIST~\citep{lecun1998gradient} dataset with SO(2) rotation action and used it as a tool in unsupervised representation learning for OOD generalization.
+To this end, we trained $(\Phi, \Psi)$ \masosugg{on the in-domain dataset(rotated MNIST)}, and applied logistic regression on the output of $\Phi$ for the downstream task of classification on the rotated MNIST (in-domain) as well as on rotated Fashion-MNIST~\citep{xiao2017fashionmnist} and rotated Kuzushiji-MNIST~\citep{clanuwat2018deep} (two out-domains). \masosugg{Following the standard procedure as in \citep{chen2020simple}, we trained the regression classifier for the downstream task with fixed $\Phi$.} We used data consisting of triplets $(g_\theta \circ x, g_{\theta'} \circ x, \theta'-\theta)$ with $x$ being a digit image and $\theta,\theta'\sim \mathrm{Uniform}(0,2\pi)$ being random rotation angles.
+We used the same transition matrix $M(\theta)$ used in the data compression experiment (Sec \ref{sec:1d}) with the max frequency $l_{\max}=2$ plus one-dimensional trivial representation.
+Details are in Appendix \ref{sec:experiment_app}.
+Because the representation learned with NFT is decomposed into frequencies, we can make a feature by taking the absolute value of each frequency component; that is, by interpreting the latent variable $\mathbb{R}^{(2l_{\max}+1) \times d_m}$ as $l_{\max} + 1$ frequencies of $d_m$ multiplicity each (trivial representation is 1-dim), we may take the norm of each frequency component to produce $(l_{\max}+1) \times d_m$- dimensional feature.
 This is analogous to taking the absolute value of each coefficient in DFT.
-We designate this approach as \textbf{norm} in the result (Fig \ref{fig:rotmnist}).
+We designate this approach as \textbf{norm} in Fig \ref{fig:rotmnist}.

-As we can see in the right panel of Fig \ref{fig:rotmnist}, all variants of NFT (MSP, MSP-norm, g-NFT, g-NFT-norm) perform competitively on OOD compared to conventional methods.
-In particular, g-NFT consistently eclipses all competitors including \textrm{MSP} (U-NFT).
-We also tested how the MNIST-trained NFT can predict the transformed images of other domains.
-Although a larger $l_{\max}$ generally benefits the OOD performance, too large a value of $l_{\max}$ seems to result in overfit, just like in the analysis of FT.